SavOK/dash_plot/Readme.md

 - Move to server
 - Add links to ECOD
 - Load heatmap in WebGL (upload in low res and increase res with zoom in)
-- Precompile details figures (may save time on update)
+- Pre-compile details, figures (may save time on update)